-Due to the number of payrolls handled each week, the processes become extremely prone to human error.
+Due to the number of payrolls handled each week, the processes become prone to human error.

-Especially if the payrolls are being managed through time-consuming manual processes instead of utilising a modern solution.
+Especially if the payrolls are being managed through manual processes instead of utilising a modern solution.

 As bureaux and accountants are providing a service, there is no room for mistakes as it will severely impact their reputation and client relationships.

 We saw these challenges and responded by creating IRIS Payroll Professional (IPP), a solution designed specifically for bureaux and accountants.